Azure/azure-sdk-for-js/sdk/identity/identity/TOKEN_CACHING.md

 #### Caching cannot be disabled

-As there are many levels of cache it's not possible to clear the cache.
+As there are many levels of cache, it's not possible disable in-memory caching.
+However, the in-memory cache may be cleared by creating a new credential instance.

 ### Persistent token caching